-If you Love your Vegemite, then you are going to love the news I have for you.
+These vitamins are known to support brain health and reduce fatigue, anxiety, stress and heart disease risk.
 Eaten in moderation, the suggested nutritional quantity is no more than a teaspoon per day.
-In conjunction with a well balanced diet on your favourite crackers or toast in the morning this savoury spread has many health benefits for you.
+In conjunction with a well-balanced diet on your favourite crackers or toast in the morning this savoury spread has many health benefits for you.

 Vegemite is a quintessential Australian food, much loved by generations of Aussies.
 The thick near-black paste is often spread on bread and can even be added to cooking like stews and soups for an extra flavour punch.
 You may be surprised to learn that Vegemite is made from brewer’s yeast, which is commonly added to beer.
-Unfortunately there are no other ingredients listed on the Vegemite bottle, though the manufacturers do say it is free from flavours, colours and added sugars.
+Unfortunately, there are no other ingredients listed on the Vegemite bottle, though the manufacturers do say it is free from flavours, colours and added sugars.

 Is Vegemite Good for YOU?

 “Happy little Vegemite’s, as bright as bright can be…”

 Turns out, the jingle is correct.
 Well, almost correct.
 Correct enough for Australians to be excited about it.
 Researchers out of Victoria University found people who eat yeast-based spreads – such as Vegemite – have lower levels of stress and anxiety, compared to those who don’t.